kevinrodbe/library/README.md

 5. [Versioning](content/05-versioning.md) (complete)
 6. [Authentication](content/06-authentication.md) (complete)

-## Demo app
+## Challenge App

-Following the *Zombie Apocalypse Broadcast* theme, here's an idea for a demo web API:
+Following the *Zombie Apocalypse Broadcast* theme, here's an idea for the app used for the challenges.

 1. Get a list of infected humans. (**GET** to /infected_humans or /humans?status=infected)
 2. For each human, find the medical kit they need. (we can follow **hyperlink** for medical kit)